About Dr. Mona

 I love sharing smart, helpful advice to make the motherhood journey a little easier and a lot more joyful.

-I’ve built an inclusive and caring community of over 100,000 fans and followers on my various channels.
+I’ve built an inclusive and caring community of over 500,000 supporters and followers on my various channels.

 Want to bring a little Dr. Mona love to your community?